What can you expect in your baby's first week?

 Don’t worry if your newborn doesn’t look as expected, the babies on TV are never actually one week old.
-In reality, your baby is likely to be much more winkled and squashed after living in a tiny liquid filled space for 9 months and squeezing through the birth canal!
+In reality, your baby is likely to be much more wrinkled and squashed after living in a tiny liquid-filled space for 9 months and squeezing through the birth canal!

 So, if your baby’s skull looks longer than you thought it would, it’s completely normal.
 Plus, her legs and arms will remain in the same position as they were in the womb and then straighten out over a few weeks.
 If she seems uncomfortable or fussy, try swaddling her to recreate the feeling inside the womb.

-Newborns are also prone to swollen genitals and breasts, white spots on their face and blue tinted skin.
-They can also be covered in vernix, a white/yellow waxy substance more common for babies born premature.
+Newborns are also prone to swollen genitals and breasts, white spots on their face and blue-tinted skin.
+They can also be covered in vernix, a white/yellow waxy substance more common for babies born prematurely.

 How should a one-week-old baby be cognitively developing?

-At one week old, your baby will have instinctive brain function, that is to know how to breathe, feed, sleep and poo.
+At one week old, your baby will have instinctive brain function, which is to know how to breathe, feed, sleep, and poo.
 They won’t yet be able to fully perceive everything, think properly, remember things, understand language or have full physical coordination.

 What jabs should a one-week-old baby have?